kog-7/babel-plugin-one-import-more/readme.md

                   'babel-plugin-one-import-more',
                   {
                     keyword: "@components",//custom root name
-                    dispatch: function(componentName, componentsArr, keyword) {//componentName is your component name,just like Button if (componentsArr.length > 0) {//@components/Button,not import {Button} from '@components';
+                    dispatch: function(componentName, componentsArr) {//componentName is your component name,just like Button if (componentsArr.length > 0) {//@components/Button,not import {Button} from '@components';
                         componentName = componentsArr[0];
                       }